bhoward/focsipedia/docs/fp/map-reduce.md

 The reduction function is `(a, b) => a + b`, which says to take the previous result (`a`) and add the next item from the list (`b`).
 At the end of the reduction, the result is the sum of all the numbers in the list.

+[^2]: This version of reduce is also known as a **left fold** because it repeatedly folds up the list into a result, working from left to right.

 ## Helper Functions

 Sometimes a direct recursive solution to a problem doesn't quite work.